-Delay in payment for the state securities bought in an auction means that the PD owes the Issuer not only the trade amount but also the SDS' applicable accrual.
+Delay in payment for the state securities bought in an auction means that the PD/RD owes the Issuer not only the trade amount but also the SDS' applicable accrual.

-The appeal for payment containing the accrued amount is sent as soon as possible by the ARDAL to the PDs the day following "delay day".
+The appeal for payment containing the accrued amount is sent as soon as possible by the ARDAL to the PDs/RDs the day following "delay day".

-If the PD does not pay for the state securities within two business days from the date of the cash settlement, the ARDAL is authorized to cancel the deal.
+If the PD/RD does not pay for the state securities within two business days from the date of the cash settlement, the ARDAL is authorised to cancel the deal.

-The settlement can be delayed if the PD submits to the ARDAL a satisfactory reason for the delay in fund payments after the day of settlement, and it is possible for the penalty to be remitted.
-If no relevant reasons are submitted, the PD can be prevented from participating in some activities (e.g. competitive auctions, non-competitive auctions, syndicate participation, other transactions).
+The settlement can be delayed if the PD/RD submits to the ARDAL a satisfactory reason for the delay in fund payments after the day of settlement, and it is possible for the penalty to be remitted.
+If no relevant reasons are submitted, the PD/RD can be prevented from participating in some activities (e.g. competitive auctions, non-competitive auctions, syndicate participation, other transactions).

 MTS Slovakia is the dedicated Secondary market platform of Slovak Government Bonds.
-MTS Slovakia operates as a segment of MTS Cash Domestic Market MTF managed by EuroMTS Ltd.
+MTS Slovakia operates as a segment of MTS Cash Domestic Market MTF managed by MTS S. p.
+A.